CS4224-Distributed-Databases/cockroachdb/README.md

 - More on Cockroachdb commands: https://www.bookstack.cn/read/CockroachDB/952e033fddd3295f.md

 ## Notes about using soc cluster server

+##### To kill running processes
 - To view the processes, type the command `ps -ef | grep username`.
+- If you want to kill the cockroach node process, search for the row with the word cockroachdb.
-The second column contains the pid.
+- The second column contains the pid.
 - To kill it, type `kill -9 pid`

+##### Use Screen tool to recover server state in the event of lost connection

+##### Note that the script is not runnable if it is written in for eg, window environment and uploaded onto the server.
+If you make any edits to the script, be sure to open the file on the server with the following commands to make it a unix file
+- `vim fileName`
+- `:set ff=unix`